yilengyao/Docker-Jupyter/Java-Jupyter/README.md

-# Special thinks to Spencer Parks for providing the Jupyter Kernel
+# Special thanks to Spencer Parks for providing the Jupyter Kernel

 # Obtaining the docker image